Into Minds Contact us

 Psychological assessments

-At Into Minds we provide a range of psychological assessment and diagnostic services.
+At Into Minds, we provide a range of psychological assessment and diagnostic services.
 A psychological assessment can evaluate thinking, learning and behaviour and assist in identifying ways to support learning and development.
 An assessment can be used to assist in planning school programs, to identify needs for special services, and to help access resources in the community.
 A psychological assessment can help identify:

 • Cognitive, academic and executive functioning strengths and weaknesses.